SummaryRead the full fact sheet

 - Gum disease affects most people at some stage in their life.

-- Getting treatment early can help save teeth that are at risk from gum disease and other conditions – see your dentist or oral health professional if you have swollen or bleeding gums or loose teeth.
+- Getting treatment early can help save teeth that are at risk from gum disease and other conditions – see your oral health professional if you have swollen or bleeding gums or loose teeth.

 Causes of gum disease

 Everybody has a range of bacteria in their mouth.
 Plaque is constantly being formed by some of these bacteria when they feed on the sugars in the foods and drinks you consume.
-Plaque provides the perfect environment for the bacteria that can cause gum disease to live and multiply.
+Plaque provides the perfect environment for the bacteria that can cause gum disease and tooth decay to live and multiply.